Learning Task-Specific Strategies for Accelerated MRI: Validation on an Experimentally Collected Out-of-Distribution Dataset

 \textbf{Implementation} \quad Besides the above results based on retrospective subsampling for quantitative comparison, we have also tested the learned sequence on a Siemens 3T MRI Skyra scanner.
 Specifically, we implement a re-ordering loop that iterates through all the trajectories based on our learned subsampling mask $\mbm$.
-The implemented sequence \emph{prospectively subsamples} in $k$-space and \emph{shortens the scan time from 335 seconds to 84 seconds}, while maintaining the same level of visual quality on the ROI for which it is optimized.
+The implemented sequence prospectively subsamples in $k$-space and shortens the scan time from 335 seconds to 84 seconds.
 In \reffig{prospective}, we compare the reconstruction given by the prospectively subsampling sequence we implement with the reconstruction given by the retrospectively subsampled measurements from the fully sampling sequence.
 We note that the images labelled as ``\tackleroi~(retrospective)'' and ``\tackleroi~(prospective)'' are taken by two consecutive but separate scans, so there might be some subtle motion between them.
 Nevertheless, the two images have no significant visual difference, indicating that the improvement we show on retrospective simulations translates into actual improvement in practice.
 The prospective reconstruction successfully recovers important anatomical features around the meniscus region while only takes a quarter of the scan time compared to the full-sampled image.